mfornace/rebind/README.md

 The standard test takes any type of functor and converts it into (more or less) `std::function<Value(Context, ArgPack)>`.

 If a C++ exception occurs while running this type of test, the runner generally reports and catches it.
-However, callbacks may throw instances of `CallbackError` (subclass of `std::exception`), which are not caught.
+However, handlers may throw instances of `HandlerError` (subclass of `std::exception`), which are not caught.

 This type of test may be called from anywhere in type-erased fashion:
 ```c++